amitai10/mobx-react-example/README.md

 That’s it!

 ## Conclusion
-MobX is very elegant, although it is not a flux implementation, it let’s you work with react without any boilerplate code like actions, reducers,  middlewares…
+MobX is very elegant, although it is not a flux implementation, it lets you work with react without any boilerplate code like actions, reducers,  middlewares…

 Give it a try!